MartinYeung5/APEX/README.md

 1. User can

 1.1 serach the herbal medicine in the platform

-1.2 input/update their health condition for herbal medicine analysis 1.3 recevie simple analysis on the usage of herbal medicine complimentary based on health condition
+1.2 input/update their health condition for herbal medicine analysis

 2. User receive